aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

 ## Supported AWS Services by ACK Addon

-*You can use this ACK Addon today to provision resources for below mentioned 22 AWS services :*
+*You can use this ACK Addon today to provision resources for below mentioned 22 AWS services:*

 1. IAM
 2. RDS